PrairieLearn/PrairieLearn/doc/assessment.md

 ![Closed assessment with real-time grading disabled](assessment-grading-disabled-closed.png)

 Note that after the exam has closed and been graded, more information about points will be visible.

+## Honor code and identity verification

+By default, `Exam` assessments require the student to agree to an honor code and certify their identity before starting the assessment.
+To disable this requirement, set `"requireHonorCode": false` as a top-level option in the `infoAssessment.json` file.